node-oauth/node-oauth2-server-examples/authorization-code/README.md

 REDIRECT_URI=http://localhost:3000/callback
 ```

-Start the provider (authorization server + resource server):
+4. Start the provider (authorization server + resource server):

 ```shell
 $ cd provider && npm start
 ```

-Start the client application:
+5. Start the client application:

 ```shell
 $ cd client && npm start
 ```

-Visit http://localhost:3000 to start the authorization code flow.
+6. Visit http://localhost:3000 to start the authorization code flow.

 ## About This Example

-This example demonstrates a clear separation between the OAuth2 provider (authorization server + resource server) and the client application.
+This example demonstrates a clear separation between the OAuth2 provider (authorization server + resource server)
+and the client application.
 Unlike other examples that might combine both roles in a single application, this example shows:

 - **Provider** (port 8080): Acts as both authorization server and resource server
 - **Client** (port 3000): A separate web application that consumes OAuth2 services

-This separation makes it easier to understand what the framework supports and what it doesn't.
+This separation makes it easier to understand what the `@node-oauth/oauth2-server` library supports and what it doesn't.

 ## Flow